-If you are following a paleo diet, the Vega performance protein noted in this recipe is not paleo.
-Simply omit the protein powder and use 2 scoops of collagen peptides in it’s place.
-If you are not using the Vega protein powder, you won’t need the extra 3 tbs. of pumpkin puree, and you may want to add an additional 1 tbs. of maple syrup depending on how sweet you want these to be (remember the dates are very sweet on their own).
+If you are following a paleo diet, the vegan protein powder noted in this recipe is not paleo.
+Simply omit the protein powder and use 2 scoops of collagen peptides in its place.
+If you are not using a vegan protein powder, you won't need the extra 3 tbs. of pumpkin puree, and you may want to add an additional 1 tbs. of maple syrup depending on how sweet you want these to be (remember the dates are very sweet on their own).

-I personally like to make my own high protein chocolate drizzle using Vega clean protein and cacao powder.
+I personally like to make my own high protein chocolate drizzle using vegan protein powder and cacao powder.
 However you can make this paleo by just combining coconut oil with cacao powder and adding a few (1-2) tbs. of coconut sugar.
 To keep this paleo, you will want to combine 1/4 cup coconut oil with 1/4 cup + 3 tbs. cacao powder.

 If making your own chocolate drizzle sounds too complicated, that's ok too!
 You can just melt 1/2 cup of dairy free chocolate chips in the microwave (30 seconds at a time) and drizzle that over the date bites as well!

 - Organic Pumpkin Puree

 - Coconut oil

 - Cacao powder